How to build a wooden shed

 2. Build the shed body

 Fit the doors first.
-Lay the front gable end flat on the ground and line up the doors into place before securing the hinges.
+Lay the front gable end flat on the ground and position the doors into place before securing the hinges.
 Drill pilot holes before screwing the hinges into position.

 Place the floor panel down on your base, and make sure the bearers are flush with the base edge.

-Start constructing the building with the rear gable and one side of the shed upright and forming an L shape.
+Start constructing the building with the rear gable and one side of the shed - hold them upright so that they form an L shape.

 Align the panels so that the framing pieces are firmly against each other, and flat on the floor.
 Pre-drill screw holes, and screw the panels together at the top, middle and bottom.